garcias/SciCompforChemists/README.md

 ## Citing this Book and Curriculum

+> [!WARNING]
+> The works below refer to the upstream version of this book [weisscharlesj/SciCompForChemists](https://github.com/weisscharlesj/SciCompforChemists).

 A Creative Commons Textbook for Teaching Scientific Computing to Chemistry Students with Python and Jupyter Notebooks *J. Chem.
 Educ.* **2021,** 98, 489-494 [DOI: 10.1021/acs.jchemed.0c01071](https://doi.org/10.1021/acs.jchemed.0c01071)

 Scientific Computing for Chemists: An Undergraduate Course in Simulations, Data Processing, and Visualization *J. Chem.
 Educ.* **2017,** 94, 592-597 [DOI: 10.1021/acs.jchemed.7b00078](http://dx.doi.org/10.1021/acs.jchemed.7b00078)

 Introduction to Stochastic Simulations for Chemical and Physical Processes: Principles and Applications *J. Chem.
 Educ.* **2017,** 94, 1904-1910 [DOI: 10.1021/acs.jchemed.7b00395](http://dx.doi.org/10.1021/acs.jchemed.7b00395)

+## Deployment notes on garcias/SciCompforChemists for 2025-08-12

+Using GitHub Actions.
+See `_config.yml` for details.
+Each notebook requires a custom kernelspec name 'scicompchem-env', which I don't have.
+Since the cached notebook outputs in the repo are okay for my purposes, no need to execute notebooks on build, so set `execute_notebooks: 'off'` and `allow_errors: true`.